 Completion of this degree recognises the discipline-based knowledge and skills developed by professionals in the workplace and credentialed through Deakin.
 This is coupled with employability skills that are validated and endorsed through a final holistic assessment of the student.
 Upon the completion of this program, graduates will possess advanced skills and complex knowledge in the discipline areas they have selected to advance their career.Read More

-To qualify for the Master of Professional Practice (Information Technology), students must successfully complete 3 units (totalling 4 credit points) of formal study and 10 Professional Practice credentials.
+To qualify for the Master of Information Technology Leadership, students must successfully complete 3 units (totalling 4 credit points) of formal study and 10 Professional Practice credentials.
 Each Professional Practice credential will assess the performance at a masters (advanced) level in one of the Deakin Graduate Learning Outcomes contextualised to information technology.